A Tunnel is Only a Hole on its Side - Book 2 of the Hole Trilogy

 Do the gang get away with the fifteen constable drawings?
 Will Colin ever get over his reputation of wearing stockings?
 Does the Major regain his sanity, and more, form a friendship with Colin?

 The Hole Trilogy - My Very English Humour

 I'm a lover of the TV classics like Only Fools and Horses, To the Manor Born, Dad's Army, and One Foot in the Grave to name but a few, and writers like Tom Sharpe, P.G Wodehouse, Spike Milligan and Noël Coward.
 These are all great examples of British farce, wit and humour with a sense of the absurd.
 These and others are my inspiration.
-The award-winning Hole Opportunity, A Tunnel is Only a Hole on its Side, and Marmite Makes a Sandwich, Dynamite Makes a Hole are my contributions to this fine English tradition.
+The award-winning Hole Opportunity, A Tunnel is Only a Hole on its Side, and Marmite Makes a Sandwich, Dynamite Makes a Hole are my contributions to the tradition of English humours books.